 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Marketers of flight and other travel promotions should comply with the Promotional Marketing Rules of the CAP Code.
-Broadly speaking, promoters should avoid unnecessarily disappointing consumers and ensure that they have enough resources to administer the promotion effectively (Rules 8.2 and 8.14), that they have made a reasonable estimate of the likely response to their promotions and can fulfil this or make the limitation clear (rules 8.19 – 8.13), that any pricing and savings claims are accurate (3.19 – 3.22), and that the ad includes all significant conditions which are likely to influence a consumers understanding of the offer (8.17).
+Marketers of flight and other travel promotions should comply with the Promotional Marketing rules of the CAP Code (Section 8).
+Broadly speaking, promoters should avoid unnecessarily disappointing consumers and ensure that they have enough resources to administer promotions effectively (Rules 8.2 and 8.14), that they have made a reasonable estimate of the likely response to their promotions and can fulfil this or make the limitations clear (rules 8.19 – 8.13), that any pricing and savings claims are accurate (3.19 – 3.22), and that the ad includes all significant conditions which are likely to influence a consumer’s understanding of the offer (8.17).

 Administration